 Juvenile law is a specialty that deals with the well-being and/or actions of individuals who are not yet adults.
 In Georgia, any person under the age of 17 is considered a minor or juvenile.
 Juvenile law encompasses three different categories related to minors including juveniles who have been accused of committing a crime, those who have been abused or neglected by their parents, and those who have been accused of a status offense.
+An experienced Juvenile law attorney can help with all three of these categories.
 A status offense is when a child violates a law specific to their age group such as skipping school or purchasing tobacco.

 At Overman and Overman Law, our juvenile law attorneys have experience working with both minors and their parents facing a variety of different legal situations.
 We know how devastating it can be for a child who has made mistakes to face charges for their actions in court and we want to be here to help you the process each step of the way.
 Our attorneys will also fight tenaciously for the rights of children who have suffered neglect or abuse from their parents, and look for a situation that will enable them to have a brighter future.

 Are you a minor in a need of legal representation or a parent of a minor who is facing criminal charges?
-Contact us at Overman and Overman Law to learn more about our juvenile law counsel and representation.
+Contact a Fayeteville Juvenile law attorney at Overman and Overman Law to learn more about our juvenile law counsel and representation.
 We serve communities throughout Georgia including Coweta, Henry, Fayette, Clayton, Spalding, and Fulton counties.